Arrival Day for new students in the Fall

-Spring Semester Orientation for Freshmen and Transfers
+Spring semester Orientation for first-year students and transfers

-Freshman and transfer students entering the College at mid-year have their own special orientation program.
+First-year and transfer students entering the College at mid-year have their own special orientation program.
 The sessions are designed to acquaint you fully with the College and to help your student matriculate quickly and easily.

 Genesis and Odyssey also have a parent component.
 It is important that parents who participate in these programs stay for the activities on Arrival Day.
 Here is information about local hotel and lodging accommodations for families.
 More information on these programs is sent to students during the summer.